chengyucatch/chingchuan-chen.github.com/_posts/2016-05-11-initialization_of_centos.md

 ## open the firewall for rstudio-server
 sudo firewall-cmd --zone=public --add-port=8787/tcp --permanent
 sudo firewall-cmd --reload

+## To browse localhost:8787 for using the rstudio-server
 {% endhighlight %}

 The installation of shiny server is recorded: